takujiusui/takujiusui.github.io/research.md

 *What limits a species geographical range and ecological niche?*

-Understanding the ecological and evolutionary processes that shape species geographical ranges and their limits is a fundamental goal of ecology.
-With global change, it is also an increasingly urgent goal as species distributions rapidly change in response to environmental change and due to accelerating biological introductions.
+Understanding the ecological and evolutionary processes that shape species geographical ranges and their limits is a fundamental goal of ecology, and an increasingly urgent one as global change rapidly reshapes species ranges.

-The expansion and contraction of species ranges can generate distinct evolutionary changes in range-edge populations, and these evolutionary changes may in turn shape the dynamics of range expansion and contraction through eco-evolutionary feedbacks.
-Understanding species range dynamics under global change therefore requires predictive frameworks and experimental tests of how spatial eco-evolutionary dynamics unfold across moving populations and changing environments.
+Range expansion and contraction can drive rapid evolutionary changes in range-edge populations, and these evolutionary changes can in turn shape subsequent range dynamics through eco-evolutionary feedbacks.
+Understanding species range dynamics under global change therefore requires an understanding of how spatial eco-evolutionary processes unfold across moving populations and under changing environments.

-To explore these questions, we use a variety of experimental and molecular approaches in the lab and field, including the experimental evolution of duckweeds (one of the smallest and most rapidly reproducing flowering plants; see [Approaches](/approaches/)) in spatially structured microcosms, mesocosms, and ponds, which allows us to track and manipulate plant populations moving and evolving across space and in real-time.
+To explore these questions, we use a variety of experimental and molecular approaches in the lab and field, including experimental evolution of duckweeds in spatially structured microcosms, mesocosms, and ponds.
+Together, these approaches allow us to manipulate and track how populations move and evolve across space and in real-time (see [Approaches](/approaches/)).

 ![system](images/dw-collage.jpg)
 <div style="text-align: right"><p style="font-size:10pt;color:DimGrey">Experimental evolution of duckweed communities in the lab and greenhouse.
 Right: Duckweeds in Vancouver BC</p></div>